bekk/bekk-christmas/post/ux/digital-typography-and-accessibility.md

 ![](/assets/line-height.png)

 Line height is the spacing between each line in your text.
-If the line-height becomes too small, the text will become cramped and blurred together.
+If the line-height becomes too small, the text can become cramped and blurred together.
 If it’s too big it is easy to get lost.

 Line height is usually set as a percentage of the text size.
 Generally, the preferred line-height is about 150 % of the text size (3).
 So, if you have text that is 16 px, you could set your line-height to 24, which is 150 % of 16.